icco/natroku/README.md

 "Container management for the unemployed".

+*NOTE*: As of 2015-03-29, this does not work and is just a theory.
+Hit me up if you have questions about development or helping out (or just send a pull request or file issues).

 ## Design

 natroku is actually three pieces of software (router, configd, dbc), each contained in a subdirectory of this repo.
 The idea is this system could run all on a single host, or spread out across many.